arokettu/php-uuid/docs/factories.rst

 The chosen algorithm is 12 bit clock sequence in rand_a + random 'tail' in rand_b as described in `RFC 4122`_ (Draft 4) 6.2 Method 1.
-With the highest counter bit reserved, it gives a guaranteed sequence of 2049 UUIDs (actual number is random, up to 4096).
+With the highest counter bit reserved, it gives a guaranteed sequence of 2049 UUIDs per millisecond (actual number is random, up to 4096).
-Bit reservation can be canceled by passing ``$reserveHighestCounterBit = false``, this will guarantee only one UUID in the worst case (still up to 4096).
+Bit reservation can be canceled by passing ``$reserveHighestCounterBit = false``, this will guarantee only one UUID per millisecond in the worst case (still up to 4096).

 Like with the regular factory you can set a timestamp by using an instance of ``Psr\Clock\ClockInterface`` and override RNG by passing an instance of ``Random\Randomizer``.